jezze/berk/README.md

     $ berk show -i HEAD
     $ berk show -i HEAD~1

-To inspect all executions that have taken place run:
+To inspect all executions that have taken place, instead of just one, run:

     $ berk log

-Each remote in each run will have it's own unique index number, referred to as a run, so in our case you should see two runs called 0 and 1 because we previously used two remotes in our execution.
+Each remote of each execution will have it's own unique sequence number referred to as a run number.
+In our case you should see two runs called 0 and 1 because we previously used two remotes in our execution.

 To look at the output for each remote you can do:

     $ berk show -r 0 -o
     $ berk show -r 1 -o

-By default 0 is used so you can just write:
+By default 0 is used so you can just write this to see the first one:

     $ berk show -o